osohq/oso-nest-doc-mgmt/README.md

 1. Flexible/extensible: what if I wanted to, e.g. hide the delete button if the user doesn't have access

     1. Can get a list of permissions from oso (oso.query_rule("allow", user, Variable("action", resource)).
-And return t\
-hat list of permissions to the UI.
+And return that list of permissions to the UI.
 So the logic stays in one place.

 1. Describe customer closing remark: "it makes me just want to write the spec out in plain English because that's basically what the rules\
  are anyway"